-All information received by the County from Grantee or any source concerning this Franchise Agreement, including the Franchise Agreement itself, may be subject to disclosure under the provisions of the California Public Records Act, Government Code Section 6250 et seq. (the "Public Records Act"), except as exempted by the Public Records Act and/or Public Resources Code section 41821.5(g)(1) and (2).
+All information received by the County from Grantee or any source concerning this Franchise Agreement, including the Franchise Agreement itself, may be subject to disclosure under the provisions of the California Public Records Act.
+Government Code Section 6250 et sea. (the "Public Records Act"), except as exempted by the Public Records Act, Public Resources Code section 41821.5(g)(1) and (2), and California Consumer Privacy Act of 2018 (Civ.
+Code, § 1798.100 et. seq.).
 Grantee understands that although all materials received by the County in connection with this Franchise Agreement are intended for the exclusive use of the County, they are potentially subject to disclosure under the provisions of the Public Records Act.
-In the event a request for disclosure of any part or all of any information that Grantee has reasonably requested County to hold in confidence is made to the County, the County shall notify Grantee of the request and shall thereafter disclose the requested information unless Grantee, within five (5) days of receiving notice of the disclosure request, requests nondisclosure, provides County a legally sound basis for the nondisclosure, and agrees to indemnify, defend, and hold the County harmless in any/all actions brought to require disclosure.
+In the event a request for disclosure of any part or all of any Intellectual Property, confidential information, proprietary information, trade secrets, or any other information that Grantee has reasonably requested County to hold in confidence is made to the County, the County shall notify Grantee of the request and shall thereafter disclose the requested information unless Grantee, within five (5) days of receiving notice of the disclosure request, requests nondisclosure, provides County a legally sound basis for the nondisclosure, and agrees to indemnify, defend, and hold the County harmless in any/all actions brought to require disclosure.
 Grantee will hold the County harmless in the event County fails to notify Grantee of any such disclosure request.
 This provision shall not be construed to create any legal right or claim that does not exist under the operation of State law.